prscX/react-native-file-type/README.md

 npm install react-native-file-type
 ```

-Internally it uses [RNFS](https://github.com/itinance/react-native-fs) to read
+Internally we are using [RNFS](https://github.com/itinance/react-native-fs) to
-file from the provided path
+read file.
+We have to link this library with our project:

 ```
 react-native link react-native-fs